SpatialHub-MENDELU/spatial-design-system-docs/src/ar-vr-components/grabbable.md

 ## How It Works

 Component `hands`uses under the hood [A‑Frame](https://aframe.io/docs/1.7.0/components/hand-tracking-grab-controls.html) component `hand-tracking-grab-controls` to detect pinch gesture and grab the object.

+## Limitations

+- Must be used in conjunction with the `hands` component and a hand-tracking-enabled XR device.
+It is not supported in mobile browsers.